kyanostat/min-info/README.md

 # Codes

-- min-info.R : definition of the functions used
+- min-info.R : definition of the functions used in R
-- min-info.py : definition of the functions used
+- min-info.py : definition of the functions used in Python
-- R folder: source files for R
+- R folder: R codes
-- Python folder: min-info_introduction.ipynb: the instruction of the usage (created by using Google Colaboratory; filepath should be adequately changed)
+- Python folder: Python codes
+- Each folder contains introductory codes
 - Each folder contains Mechsol_format.csv: Mechanism solution catalog (The original catalog is in the web page of Japan Meteological Agency and processed by the authors.)

 # Brief summary of the minimum information dependence model